HeroCTF/deploy-dynamic/README.md

 - `slaves`: Where instances/containers are started.

 > You need at least one host, the master and the slave can be the same host but its not recommended in production.
-> You can setup as many slave as you want, each time a challenge is run, a slaves is taken randomly to host it.
+> You can setup as many slave as you want, each time a challenge is run, a slave is taken randomly to host it.

 Firewall configuration: